Blog

 Also in the next few tutorials we would find the methodology of fitting distributions to data and the practical problems that we face in the same.

-By the way, we have launched the course on Operational Risk Modeling, which covers all these practical concepts through video lectures.
-If you want to join the same, you can join by clicking here.
+By the way, we have launched a course on Operational Risk Modeling, which covers all these practical concepts through video lectures.
+If you want to join the same, you can join by